Understanding cloud storage & ensuring it’s safe, secure

 • The potential risk that data could be hacked.

-Tips for Using the Cloud
+Tips for using the cloud

 Cloud storage will certainly continue to be popular in the future.
 Those who use the service should follow these tips to help keep your cloud storage safe and secure.